AreParameswarudu/AWS-DEV-SCRIPTS/GIT-commands.md

 `git commit --amend -m "an updated commit message"`  --> this is replace latest commit message

-# `git rebase`  -- to change multiple commit histories
+# `git rebase`
+To change multiple commit histories

 Note: if you want to use this command, you need to have minimum 3 commits in your repo